BrandonO31/ContentBuddy/README.md

 - 📝 **Transcription Generator**:
   - Uses Whisper to transcribe videos.
   - Saves transcript files to a `transcripts/` directory.
-- 🧠 **Future Expansion**: Designed to support auto title/description generation and timestamp tagging using WhisperX.
+- 🧠 **Future Plans**: Designed to support auto title/description generation and timestamp tagging using WhisperX.

 ## Technologies Used

-- Python 3.x
+- Python
 - Dear PyGui for GUI
 - OBS WebSocket via `obsws-python`
 - SQLite for local storage